Brasher Doubloon

+Description

+The reverse shows a version of Great Seal of the United States; however, the eagle depicted has a crest on its head.
+Text reads E pluribus unum and the year 1787.
+It is punched with initials EB in varying locations depending on issue.
+The obverse shows the arms of New York State, with motto NOVA EBORACA COLUMBIA EXCELSIOR ("New York — Columbia — Ever upward.") and the name BRASHER.

 History

 In 1787, Ephraim Brasher, a goldsmith and silversmith, submitted a petition to the State of New York to mint copper coins.
 The petition was denied when New York decided not to get into the business of minting copper coinage.
-Brasher was already quite highly regarded for his skills, and his hallmark (which he not only stamped on his own coins but also on other coinage sent to him for assay proofing) was highly significant in the early United States.
+Brasher was already quite highly regarded for his skills, and his hallmark (which he not only stamped on his own coins but also on other coinage sent to him for assay proofing) was highly appreciated by the United States.
 Brasher struck various coppers, in addition to a small quantity of gold coins, over the next few years.

 This coin, valued at eight Spanish escudos or sixteen Spanish dollars ($16), is of confusing English colonial nomenclature, called at first the "double doubloon" before settling as the "Spanish doubloon".
 This was disambiguated in references by calling the $4 the common doubloon or simply doubloon, and the $16 coin the doubloon of eight (escudos).
 Spanish America did the same as explained in :es:doblón.